 The MAP program assists students from minority groups with tuition costs as well as provides opportunity for employment.

 International Student Scholarships

-Western Kentucky University (WKU) offers tuition scholarships to qualified international graduate students.
-Scholarships which will pay, in part, tuition costs.
+Western Kentucky University (WKU) offers tuition scholarships to qualified international graduate students to pay, in part, tuition costs.
 Tuition scholarships of up to $2898 (or less) per semester will be awarded to qualified international graduate students.
 However, the scholarship amount can change each semester.
 Students should check current tuition and fee rates.
 Also, students should not rely on campus employment to fund their studies.
 Tuition and fees are subject to change.
-You can access current term tuition rates and fees by visiting the Tuition and Fees Schedule site at http://www.wku.edu/bursar
+You can access current term tuition rates and fees by visiting the Tuition and Fees Schedule site at http://www.wku.edu/bursar.

-Funding is available for graduate students to attend professional meetings and conferences and to support research project travel.
+Funding is available for graduate students to travel to present at professional meetings and conferences and to support research project travel.

 College Heights Foundation